jalombar/starsmasher/docs/source/reference/sph_input.rst

    * - ``tscanon``
      - ``0``
      - every run
-     - time that the scan of a binary starts
+     - time that the scan of a binary starts.
+The separation is held at sep0 until then, which gives the stars time to settle into the shape the corotating frame asks for
    * - ``sepfinal``
      - ``1.d30``
      - every run
-     - final separation for the scan of a binary
+     - final separation for the scan of a binary, reached at min(tf,treloff).
+The scan is exponential in separation, so it changes by a fixed fraction per unit time.
+Set it equal to sep0 for a corotating run that does not scan
    * - ``throwaway``
      - ``.false.``
      - every run